waku-org/pm/ROADMAP.md

 This is a continuation of [Project Pays RLN Memberships for Users](#project-pays-rln-memberships-for-users).
 However, requirements are stricter to preserve the privacy of the special user.

+TODO: This could be postponed to a future date, depending on appetite, acceptable properties for Status Communities usage and properties of [Project Pays RLN Memberships for Users](#project-pays-rln-memberships-for-users) solution.

 Ref: (C) https://github.com/waku-org/pm/issues/102

 ### RLN Credentials Security and Multiple Devices